Last updated January 6, 2021

 - Virtual recovery resources and supports (Substance Abuse and Mental Health Services Administration [SAMHSA])

-- Online and Virtual Recovery Support Resource List (Pennsylvania Recovery Organizations Alliance)
+- COVID-19 Recovery Related Resources (Pennsylvania Recovery Organizations Alliance)

 - Connecticut Community for Addiction Recovery (CCAR) is hosting All Recovery Meetings Monday through Fridays via Zoom.